 Example 1.
 Park University has a continuing education department that offers many on-line (telecommunications) courses that students in other departments of the school may take and that apply to the degree or certificate program the students are enrolled in.
-These are regular students who are eligible for SFA funds.
+These are regular students who are eligible for FSA funds.

 Example 2.
 Guerrero University has a continuing education department that offers many courses.
 Some students enroll in these courses without being admitted to the university.
-They are not regular students and are not eligible for SFA funds.
+They are not regular students and are not eligible for FSA funds.

-▼ Continuing education.
-Students who enroll in courses in a school's continuing education department without being admitted into an eligible degree or certificate program are not regular students and are not eligible for SFA funds.
-However, if a student has been admitted into an eligible degree or certificate program and then enrolls in courses in the continuing education department that apply to his degree or certificate program, he would be a regular student and eligible for SFA funds.
+admitted into an eligible degree or certificate program and then enrolls in courses in the continuing education department that apply to his degree or certificate program, he would be a regular student and eligible for FSA funds.